Alejogb1/job-board/blog-data/how-to-read-and-write-a-dataset-using-a-parameterized-pipeline-in-azure-ml.md

 id: "how-to-read-and-write-a-dataset-using-a-parameterized-pipeline-in-azure-ml"
 ---

-Alright, let's unpack this.
+, let's unpack this.
 I've spent a considerable amount of time working with Azure Machine Learning pipelines, and the question of parameterized dataset handling is something I’ve often encountered.
 It's crucial for repeatability, adaptability, and efficient model development.
-Getting it *just* right saves a ton of headaches down the road.
-We’re talking about the ability to not just execute the same pipeline multiple times, but to execute it *with variations* in input data, while ensuring everything runs smoothly.
+Getting it _just_ right saves a ton of headaches down the road.
+We’re talking about the ability to not just execute the same pipeline multiple times, but to execute it _with variations_ in input data, while ensuring everything runs smoothly.

 The core idea revolves around treating your datasets like configurable entities.
 Instead of hardcoding paths or dataset references into your pipeline steps, you define them as parameters.
 This allows you to specify at runtime, which dataset you want each step to operate on.
 This approach lends itself nicely to experimentation, allows for easy deployment to different environments, and makes it simpler to manage large volumes of diverse data.
 I remember a project where we initially hardcoded data paths, and the refactoring process to parameterize was...let's just say a learning experience.
 We learned the importance of thinking about data as a dynamic resource early on.